 Lending a hand: So, the company started trying to do just that.
 On Shivaram’s watch, it began giving employees $400 a month in child care reimbursement, on top of its $27-an-hour median wage, health care benefits and double pay for overtime.

 - WAFCO has also purchased spots, when available, at a high-quality local day care center owned by the wife of a company associate and subsidized the cost of those spots for employee children.

-- In addition to setting aside $1 million of its own capital for the creation of a child care center, WAFCO applied for $5 million of grant money last year in the program’s first round.
+Doing even more: In addition to setting aside $1 million of its own capital for the creation of a child care center, WAFCO applied for $5 million of grant money last year in a state program’s first round.
 While the company didn’t get the funds then, Shivaram plans to redouble the firm’s efforts and apply for round two this year.

 What’s next: WAFCO has identified a site for the planned center, a former adult day care facility.
 It is also working with KinderCare Learning Centers, the Oregon-based childhood-education company, to decide on an operating model.

 Industry-wide efforts: WAFCO’s initiative is part of a larger wave of manufacturers offering increasingly competitive benefits—including child care—for their teams.